Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces: Introduction

-We have included two appendices for completeness: the first one contains a simple proof of the holonomy formula expressing the holonomy of a $\mathrm{U}(1)$-connection along a contractible loop as the integral of the curvature.
-The second appendix is dedicated to a general $\Z_2$-localization formula which relates the Stiefel-Whitney numbers of a $\iota$-Real bundle $(E,\tilde\iota)$ on a compact manifold with involution $(X,\iota)$ to the Stiefel-Whitney classes of the real bundle $E^{\tilde \iota}$ over $X^\iota$ and the normal bundle of $X^\iota$ in $X$.
+We have included an appendix in which we prove a general $\Z_2$-localization formula which relates the Stiefel-Whitney numbers of a Real vector bundle $(E,\tilde\iota)$ on a compact Real manifold $(X,\iota)$ to the Stiefel-Whitney classes of the real bundle $E^{\tilde \iota}$ over $X^\iota$ and the normal bundle of $X^\iota$ in $X$.